Bubka/2FAuth-Docs/docs/getting-started/installation/self-hosted-server.md

 ```

 Open the `.env` file with a text editor, you will find all environment variables that could be customized.
 You won't have to set/change all, most of them have a default value that will probably fit your needs.
-But the database and email parts have to be reviewed.
+But some parts must be reviewed.

 #### Database